markgbeckett/jupiter_ace/rc2014_sound_card/README.md

 ## Testing the Card

 Ed Brindley has created a repository of useful information and tools for the sound card on [GitHub](https://github.com/electrified/rc2014-ym2149), including a simple BASIC test script.
-A Forth version of the script, suitable for the Minstrel 4th, is included below.
+A Forth version of the script [test.fs](test.fs), suitable for the Minstrel 4th, is included below.
 This is configured for the Rev 5 board with default addressing mode.
 If you have a Rev 6 board, you need to adjust the constants defined at the beginning of the program (see PLAY command below for more details):

 ```
 216 CONSTANT REGPORT
+216 CONSTANT READPORT
-208 CONSTANT DATPORT
+208 CONSTANT WRITEPORT

 DEFINER CODE DOES> CALL ;